 Quantifying the problem requires measuring it effectively.
 The most common metric is to use the debt held by the public (which excludes what the federal government owes itself) as a percentage of the country’s economy.
 This gives a good idea of how manageable a nation’s debt is.
 U.S. debt held by the public is currently 77 percent of the economy and growing.

 Solving the equation involves making the right calculations.
 Unfortunately, the math from policymakers has been off.
-First, things have moved in the wrong direction as the previous Congress added over $1 trillion to the debt above the expected increase over the next decade.
+First, things have moved in the wrong direction as Congress added trillions to the debt above the expected increase over the next decade.
 In addition, most of the spending cuts enacted to date have come from a small fraction of the federal budget known as discretionary spending.
 Hardly any savings have come from the biggest parts of the budget that will drive most of the growth in the debt going forward, known as mandatory spending.
 This spending, which includes Social Security, Medicare, and Medicaid, is essentially on autopilot since it does not require annual approval by Congress.

 History provides a useful guide as to how we should manage the national debt.
 Debt has been with the U.S. since the very beginning, with the exception of a brief period under President Andrew Jackson when the national debt was completely paid off.
-However, our current level of debt of nearly 77 percent of the economy is higher than at any time except for World War II and its immediate aftermath.
-As a point of comparison, the historical debt average over the past 50 years has been 40 percent of the economy.
+However, our current level of debt of 77 percent of the economy is higher than at any time except for World War II and its immediate aftermath.
+As a point of comparison, the historical debt average over the past 50 years has been 41 percent of the economy.

 Founding Fathers like George Washington, Thomas Jefferson, and Alexander Hamilton warned against excessive levels of debt.
 Debt has almost always been with us, but vigilance against extreme debt has been a constant as well.
 We cannot afford to forget that lesson.